Yusufteppei/protdiffusion/README.md

 # protdiffusion

-A research-oriented implementation of **geometric diffusion models for protein structure generation**.
+A research-oriented PyTorch implementation exploring **geometric diffusion models for protein structure generation**.

-This project began as an implementation/reconstruction of ideas from **RFdiffusion**, with the goal of understanding the underlying machinery rather than treating the model as a black box.
-It is now evolving toward experimenting with alternative formulations of protein diffusion, particularly diffusion directly over protein backbone geometry.
+The project began as a from-scratch reconstruction of ideas from **RFdiffusion**, with the goal of understanding and implementing the underlying machinery rather than treating existing models as black boxes.
+It is now evolving into a more experimental project focused on diffusion directly over protein backbone geometry.

+> **Status:** Experimental and under active development.
+This is not a reproduction of the official RFdiffusion implementation.

 ## Motivation

-Protein structures are naturally geometric objects.
-A backbone residue can be represented by a rigid transformation:
+Protein structures are fundamentally geometric objects.

+A protein backbone can be represented as a collection of residue-level rigid frames:

 $$
 T_i = (R_i, t_i)